NikitaZhevnitskiy/web-assignment/web-client/README.md

 \#5
 ![img](./screenshots/screen5.png)
 ### Comments
-I have done all tasks including bonus tasks: use ESLint and Search feature.
+I have done all tasks including bonus tasks: use ESLint, Search feature and as WebSocket implementation I chose Chat.
 I also rebuild web-client and now after deleting list-item, the list refreshes without page reloading.